dannielcosta/MTG-project/README.md

 ## 8 - Credits

-This game was created by 🛠️ [Filipe](https://github.com/FilipeTeixeira09) and 🛠️ [Daniel](https://github.com/dannielcosta) as a project for the first module of Ironhack WebDev Bootcamp.
+This Web App was created by 🛠️ [Filipe](https://github.com/FilipeTeixeira09) and 🛠️ [Daniel](https://github.com/dannielcosta) as a project for the second module of Ironhack WebDev Bootcamp.

 ---